cartathecat/serverapi/README.md

 ## Server API

+### NOTE

+Didn't have time to include GO tests
+These APIs dont use gRPC

-API to expose end-points for ports
+API will expose end-points to retrieve port information from a static data JSON file.

 ```
 host:9000/port/{key}